JonasHohenstatter/EDDM-Arrivals-Departures/README.md

 ### How to:

 #### get_next_arrival
-- returns the next arrival to Munich Airport in a dictionary format ("from", "where", "flight_number", "plane_type", "time", "image")
+returns the next arrival to Munich Airport in a dictionary format\n ("from", "where", "flight_number", "plane_type", "time", "image")